Fire Emblem Warriors: Three Hopes: Sales

 Fire Emblem Warriors: Three Hopes sold 97,538 physical copies within its first week of release in Japan, making it the bestselling retail game of the week in the country.
 The game also topped the weekly sales chart upon release in South Korea, Taiwan, and the United Kingdom.

-Within two months of release, the game had shipped over 1 million units worldwide.
+Within two months of release, the game had shipped over 1 million units worldwide physically and digitally.